 You're wondering... so, 935 is the same as the Fenix 5?
 Yes, but no. Although they're all very similar, there are some key aspects that differentiate them.

-While the Fenix 5 is a more premium product, using stainless steel and sapphire glass versions, the 935 is entirely made of "fiber-reinforced polymer", a plastic with a good feel.
-Garmin's answer to my question about the differences between the two (and I quote), "the 935 is focused on the serious runner or triathlete, while the Fenix 5 is more of a lifestyle product with a focus on premium materials such as metal or sapphire glass in some versions".
+To begin with, the materials used are different.
+While the Fenix 5 is a more "premium" product, making use of stainless steel and with sapphire crystal versions, the 935 is entirely made of "fiber-reinforced polymer".
+In other words, a plastic that feels good to the touch.
+Garmin's response to my question about the differences between the two (and I quote), "the 935 is focused on the serious runner or triathlete, while the Fenix 5 is more of a "lifestyle" product with a focus on premium materials such as metal or sapphire crystal in some versions."

-But don't let the "plastic" scare you, it's actually the same material as the Fenix 5's case, the only difference is that the latter has a steel bezel and back cover and versions with sapphire glass (the 935 doesn't have this option available).
-There's also another reading, the absence of "noble materials" allows for a reduction in price and above all in weight, leaving it at an impressive 49 grams.
+But don't let the "plastic" thing scare you.
+In fact it is the same material of the case of the Fenix 5, the only difference is that the latter has bezel and back cover in steel and versions with sapphire crystal (the 935 does not have this option available).
+There is also another reading, the absence of "noble materials" allows to reduce the price and especially the weight, remaining at an impressive 49 grams.

 The 935 is also thinner, making it more comfortable to put on and take off a wetsuit.
 In this image you can see, from left to right, the new 935, Fenix 5S, Fenix 5 and Fenix 5X.
 You can see at first glance how the Forerunner is even thinner than the Fenix 5S.

 If you prefer the cold numbers, the thickness of the 935 is 13.9mm while the Fenix 5 is 15.5mm.
 The size of the dial is practically identical in both: 47mm of the Fenix by 46.7mm in the 935, although the anchorage of the pins are shorter, about 2mm on each side, so the print on the wrist is somewhat more compact.